Bigg Boss 12: Did Sreesanth Insult Hina Khan & Gauahar Khan? Hina Responds!

 Meanwhile, in the upcoming episode, Gauahar Khan will be entering the house.
 In the promo, Gauahar Khan was seen demanding Sreesanth to get Dipika's Shoiab's photo and nikaah ka dupatta.
 But Sree loses his cool and says that to do the task, he doesn't want to ask Dipika.

-Sreesanth Behaves Rude
+Sreesanth Behaves Rudely

 Gauahar tries to convince Sree by asking him to do the task, but to no avail.
 He says that he doesn't want to win the show by being selfish.
-He stars shouting, 'Sreesanth is an emotional fool right', while Dipika tries to calm him down, but he sounds rude to her.
+He starts shouting, 'Sreesanth is an emotional fool right', while Dipika tries to calm him down, but he sounds rude to her.
 He even asks Gauahar not to do 'chance pe dance'!

 The BB Hotel staff is all set to serve a platter full of entertainment, drama and chaos for @GAUAHAR_KHAN in the #BiggBoss12 house!
 Tune in tonight at 9 PM for a merry treat. #BB12 pic.twitter.com/Ab8FrwMQLI— COLORS (@ColorsTV) December 26, 2018